dalthviz/gitbook-showcase/Introduction.md

-# Gitbook Template
+# Gitbook Showcase

 ## Introduction

-[Gitbook](http://gitbook.io) is a markdown-based system to create books.
-This is a template for creating Gitbook books.
+The Showcase application is part of the FaMosa proyect.